penalara/engineInputGHCFile/schema-doc/ghc-definitions-maxcontinuousteaching.md

 engineInputGHCSchema#/definitions/maxContinuousTeaching
 ```

-Indicates the continuous maximum time teaching sessions, that are allowed without have a free gap or a non teaching session in between.
+It indicates the maximum continuous time of class units, which are allowed without having a gap or a non-class units between them.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |